SystemsApproach/sdn/onos.rst

   the deployment.

-  **Packet:** Allows the core services and applications to intercept packets (packet in) and emit packets back into the network.
+  **Packet:** Allows the core services and applications to intercept packets (packet in) and to emit packets back into the network.
 This is the basis for most of the host and link discovery methods (e.g., ARP, DHCP, LLDP).